Bayberry

 —Deterrent—

-—References— “The Healing Herbs – The Ultimate Guide to the Curative Power of Nature's Medicines” by – Michael Castleman
+—References— “The Healing – The Ultimate Guide to the Curative Power of Nature's Medicines” by – Michael Castleman

 Copyright 1991